Loading

 Maps every step from filing to final vote.

-The Pathway Mapper traced the CUP pathway through Meridian's process: pre-application meeting, CUP filing, P&Z Commission hearing, and City Council de novo hearing.
+The Approval path review traced the CUP pathway through Meridian's process: pre-application meeting, CUP filing, P&Z Commission hearing, and City Council de novo hearing.
 Estimated timeline: 16–20 weeks based on Meridian's published hearing schedule.
 The key insight — Council hears de novo, meaning they can reverse Commission decisions entirely.

 Source Detail